CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

 In this task, you will edit the web application source code to add Application Insights and update the Docker image used by the deployment.
 Then you will perform a rolling update to demonstrate how to deploy a code change.

->**Note**: Please perform this task using a new windows command prompt which should be not connected to build agent VM but should be logged into azure.
+>**Note**: Please perform this task using a new Windows command prompt which should be not connected to build agent VM but should be logged into azure.

-1. Execute this command in windows command prompt to retrieve the instrumentation key for the `content-web` Application Insights resource.
+1. Execute this command in Windows command prompt to retrieve the instrumentation key for the `content-web` Application Insights resource.
 Replace the `SUFFIX` placeholder with **<inject key="DeploymentID" />**.

    ```bash
    az resource show -g contosotraders-[SUFFIX] -n content-web --resource-type "Microsoft.Insights/components" --query properties.InstrumentationKey -o tsv